rebel-source/fmtlogwrapper/README.md

 ## Next Steps
-* File writes can be `async`, though currently, one can use `WriteToBuffer` as a decent substitute also to optimize writes.
+* allow `Buffer` to be a `interface` so optionally one can hook buffering to a Store/Persistence so buffer is not just going into RAM.
 * Add `Appender` Interface.
 * Move current Default File writes to a `File Appender` and plug that in as a default.
 * Build a `MongoDB Appender`.
 * Build a `Fanout Appender` to support joining multiple `Appender`s.
+* *Note needed anymore* : File writes can be `async`, though currently, one can use `WriteToBuffer` as a decent substitute also to optimize writes.

 ## Usage